deeptools/deepTools/docs/content/example_api_tutorial.rst

 ------------------------------------

-With deepTools, the read coverage over multiple genomic regions and multiple files can be computed quite quickly using multi-processing.
+With deepTools, the read coverage over multiple genomic regions and multiple files can be computed quite quickly using multiple processors.
-First, we start with a simple example that is later extended to cover the use of multiprocessing.
+First, we start with a simple example that is later expanded upon to demonstrate the use of multipe processors.
 In this example we compute the coverage of reads over a small region for bins of 50bp.
 For this we need the :class:`deeptools.countReadsPerBin` class.